kubernetes/test-infra/kettle/README.md

 # Deploying

-Kettle runs as a pod in the `k8s-gubernator/g8r` cluster
+Kettle runs as a pod in the `k8s-gubernator/g8r` cluster.
+To drop into it's context, run `<root>$ make -C kettle get-cluster-credentials`

 If you change: